 An official audio recording of Before the Dawn will be released on 25th November on Fish People.
 Details of the release and how to pre-order can be found by clicking here: Before the Dawn

-If you enjoyed reading this blog, please consider sharing it or linking to it from your Facebook, Google+ or Twitter account.
-You can post feedback below or to my Twitter account, @divasblogger.
+If you enjoyed reading this blog, please consider sharing it or linking to it from your favourite social media account (some easy share buttons can be found below).
+You can post feedback here or to my Twitter account, @divasblogger.
 Sign up for alerts above or follow me on Twitter.